Doctorate in Clinical Psychology

 Placements are generally based in Essex and range from a six-mile radius from the University up to approximately a 40-mile radius.

 Clinical supervision is provided in accordance with BPS guidance for doctoral training.
-An agreed placement contract between supervisor and trainee is drawn up within the first two weeks of the start of the placement, with guidance from a University programme team member, and will govern all placement arrangements.
+An agreed placement contract between supervisor and trainee is drawn up within the first two weeks of the start of the placement, with guidance from a University programme team member and will govern all placement arrangements.
 Our trainees consistently remark on the excellent supervision offered by their clinical supervisors, who offer at least one hour of formal supervision a week in addition to further informal contact.
-Supervision includes discussion on personal and professional development issues, including the resolution of any difficulties that might impede the trainee's capacity to fulfill his/her training contract.
+Supervision includes discussion on personal and professional development issues, including the resolution of any difficulties that might impede the trainee's capacity to fulfil their training contract.
 Supervision includes opportunities not only for such discussion of placement experiences and learning but also for direct observation of clinical work, both by the trainee of the supervisor and by the supervisor of the trainee.
 The trainee's university tutor carries out all placement reviews mid-way through the placement.

 The preliminary work for the main research project/thesis begins in the first year, when trainees plan their research project with support from programme staff and their supervisors.
 In the second year and early part of the third year, trainees carry out independent research and write up their theses.
-Trainees are encouraged to pursue research topics that match their interests within the available expertise of research supervisors.
+Trainees are encouraged to pursue research topics within the available expertise of research supervisors.
 Trainees need to abide by all University of Essex and NHS ethical policies and procedures.

 Further information about the staff team's research interests can be found on our website.

 To be eligible for the Award of Doctorate in Clinical Psychology, candidates must pass all the assessed components of the modules as detailed in the Programme Specification and Content available on our website.